-The Plot is a temporary park located in the Arts District at 776 Granby Street at the corner of Granby Street and Olney Road.
+The Plot is a temporary park located in the NEON District at 776 Granby Street at the corner of Granby Street and Olney Road.

 This is the second location for this unique urban recreation area that repurposes reclaimed materials in innovative ways to best utilize previously unused spaces, turning them into attractive gathering spots.
 The park-like space includes shipping containers used as vertical gardens and public art, a life size chess game and an area dedicated to performance art.

 The Plot can also be used for organized special events, which may require a special permit.
 Applications can be made to the Downtown Norfolk Council six weeks in advance of the event.

 Stop by, bring your lunch, meet a friend or just relax and people watch!

 About the Plot